CyberT33N/css-cheat-sheet/README.md

 ## Connect to host os localhost from emulated devices
 - In my cases I disabled "Use Android Studio HTTP proxy setting" on the settings area of the emulated devices (three dots on the sidebar > Settings > Proxy)
-- You can visit inside of your emulated device browser 10.0.2.2 to each localhost from your host os!
+- You can visit inside of your emulated device browser 10.0.2.2 to reach localhost from your host os!

 ## Open emulated device browser inspector on your main os
 - chrome://inspect/#devices